calintat/minimal/README.md

 $ cp themes/minimal/exampleSite/config.toml .
 ```

-Now edit this file and add your own information.
-Note that some fields can be ommited.

-I recommend you use the theme's archetypes so now delete your site's `archetypes/default.md`.
+This file is the centerpiece for easy theme customizations.
+Some noteable features are described next.

 ## Features

-You can tweak the look of the theme to suit your needs in a number of ways:

 - The accent colour can be changed by using the `accent` field in `config.toml`.
+This is the color that will be used as the background of your site in dark-mode.
+Dark colors work best.

-- You can also change the background colour by using `backgroundColor`.
+- You can also change the background color of the main page by using `backgroundColor`.
+The navbar and footer are always light and dark in the their respective modes.

 - Add colored 5px borders at the top and bottom of pages by setting `showBorder` to `true`.

-For best results, I recommend you use a dark accent colour with a light background, for example:
+Even if this is set to `false` the `accent` color will still be used for the main page background in dark-mode.

+Example:
 ```toml
 [params]
     accent = "red"
     showBorder = true
     backgroundColor = "#f5f5f5"
 ```
-You can use hex codes or color names ("red"), I reccomend using hex codes for more specific color assignments.
+You can use either hex codes or color names ("red"), I reccomend using hex codes for more specific color assignments.

 ### Fonts